twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 elders and villagers retreat into their homes and barricade their doors in case the PCs unleash some doom upon the valley.

 If the PCs fought the villagers (regardless of who wins), thereafter all interactions with the villagers or the elders are hindered by three steps, because the PCs are considered dangerous, reckless, and disrespectful toward the beliefs of the tribe.

+> GM intrusion suggestion: In response to a physical threat, a crucible transforms into a cyborg battle suit for a Great Elder, making it level 5 for attack and defense tasks.

 Defeated villagers have 1d10 shins each.
-A defeated elder’s crucible can be looted for a random cypher: equal chances of a gravity nullifier, Might rejuvenator, or warmth projector.
+A defeated elder’s crucible can be looted for a [무작위 사이퍼](/ko/numenera/ashes-of-the-sea#무작위-사이퍼): equal chances of a gravity nullifier, Might rejuvenator, or warmth projector.
 If the PCs chose not to kill the elder, the crucible keeps them alive, but it can no longer levitate